LowkeyCoding/QuantumSetup/readme.md

+> :warning: **Given no update qiskit wrapper for braket will stop working approximately the ~August 16, 2024**
 # Step 1: Setup the backend

 If you're using Windows, open Command Prompt (cmd.exe) or PowerShell.
 If you're using Unix-based systems like Linux or macOS, open Terminal.